thelastmedici/Project-Euler/README.md

-Solution to project Euler questions using python
+Solution to project Euler questions using PYTHON